Pizza Delivery Drivers

-Then, of course, there’s the biggest negative: unpaid wages.
+Then, of course, there’s the biggest negatives: unpaid wages and low expense reimbursements.

 In many industries, unpaid wages mean unpaid overtime or paychecks that bounce after receipt.
-However, pizza delivery drivers who work for chains like Pizza Hut or Domino’s — or even small, local spots — can be affected by wage theft in a multitude of ways.
+However, pizza delivery drivers who work for chains like Pizza Hut, Domino’s, or Papa John's — or even small, local spots — can be affected by wage theft in a multitude of ways.